matchylabs/matchy-wireshark-plugin/WARP.md

 ## Project Overview

-matchy-wireshark is a Wireshark plugin written in Rust that provides real-time threat intelligence matching for packet analysis.
+matchy-wireshark-plugin is a Wireshark plugin written in Rust that provides real-time threat intelligence matching for packet analysis.
 The plugin acts as a postdissector, processing packets after normal Wireshark dissection to match IPs and domains against threat databases.

 ## Build and Development Commands